CS-1400/CS-1400.github.io/index.md

 - In the top navigation bar, you can use the search bar to find specific information.

 ### Programming Feedback
 I have created and deployed two "code bots" that live in our assignment repositories.
 Each time you submit (commit) your solution file, They both scan your program for any possible errors.
-They will comment their observations in the **Pull** tab, under the **Feedback** conversation.
+They will comment their observations in the **Pull Request** tab, under the **Feedback** conversation.
 I hope the instant feedback and clues they give will help everyone with the hardest part of programming, debugging.

 ### Python Links
 1. [Python Tutor](http://www.pythontutor.com/visualize.html#mode=edit): An excellent visual debugger that lets you step through your program one line at a time.
 You can see exactly what is happening in memory, allowing you quickly identify and fix logic errors.